-- 1. If it is before 8:30 am, call 703-993-2389 and leave a phone message. - 2.
-Send an email to your supervisor, the Support Staff team (Nina Joshi, Staci Grogan, Beth Rivelis, and Elise An), and the Training Director to inform them of your absence.
+- 1. If it is before 8:30am, call 703-993-2389 and leave a phone message.
+If it is after 8:30am, call the office at 703-993-2380 to speak with the administrative support staff. - 2.
+Send an email to your supervisor, the Support Staff team (Nina Joshi, Staci Grogan, and Beth Rivelis), and the Associate Director, Training Services to inform them of your absence.

-If you are aware of a specific student need (i.e. the student should be seen by another clinician if you are not here) please inform your supervisor and the Associate Director, Clinical Services
+If you are aware of a specific student need (i.e. another clinician should see the student if you are not here) please inform your supervisor and the Associate Director, Clinical Services.